-Existence and accuracy of commission income from asset management fees, brokerage fees, securities-related activities and custodian fees (derogating conditions) related to private banking activities
+Existence and accuracy of income from asset management fees, brokerage fees, securitiesrelated activities, and custodial fees (exceptional conditions) related to the private banking business

-For the year ended 31 December 2022, the Group generated commission income of EUR 341 million as disclosed in Note 9.3 to the consolidated financial statements.
-These products are derived in particular from services provided by the Bank and Degroof Petercam Asset Services S.A. to their clients and are the result of a large number of individual transactions.
+For the year ended 31 December 2023, the Group generated commission income of EUR 303 million as disclosed in Note 9.3 to the consolidated financial statements.
+This income is derived in particular from the services provided by the Bank and its subsidiary Degroof Petercam Asset Services S.A. to their clients, and is the result of a large number of individual transactions.

-We focused our attention on the existence of commission income from asset management fees, brokerage fees, securities-related activities and custodian fees (derogating conditions) taking into account the following elements:
+We focused our attention on the existence of commission income from asset management fees, brokerage fees, securities-related activities and custodian fees (exceptional conditions) taking into account the following elements:

-- These items represent a significant portion of the Group's total revenues for the year ending 31 December 2022; - Pricing is often client-specific and the number of exceptional conditions is significant; - The amounts involved in each individual transaction are generally small.
+- These items represent a significant portion of the Group's total revenues for the year ending 31 December 2023; - Pricing is often client-specific and the number of exceptional conditions is significant; - The amounts involved in each individual transaction are generally small.
 Thus an isolated error would be difficult to detect and insignificant, but an error affecting a large number of transactions could have a material financial impact.